Delete search term

 What You Will Learn

-Interdisciplinary, International Approach: The program focuses on national and international business law, combined with key management and communication skills.
-English language, legal, and business modules will prepare you for working in a company with an international profile.
+The degree program offers an interdisciplinary education with a focus on national and international business law, supplemented by relevant management and communication skills.
+English language, law, and business modules prepare you specifically for work in internationally oriented companies.

-Well-Established: ZHAW has been training business lawyers since 2003, making the university a pioneer in this field.
-Its degree program in Business Law has since become firmly established in the job market and the Swiss educational landscape.
+The ZHAW has been training business lawyers since 2003, making the university a pioneer in this field.
+Its degree program in Business Law has now become firmly established in the job market and the Swiss educational landscape.

 Law Clinic